 It is critical to include the University’s required language regarding federal requirements for I-9 compliance in all job offer letters.
 Please refer to the OHR website for specific language and offer letter templates.

 Selecting H-1B Dates

-The H-1B petition requires the employer to select a start and end date for the H-1B status.
+As part of the H-1B application process, employing departments will be asked to prepare an H-1B support letter with requested start and end dates for the H-1B status.
 The start date must be a future date which allows for the processing time required to prepare the petition.
-The end date can be no more than three years from the requested start date (for example: July 1, 2019 – June 30, 2022).
+The end date can be no more than three years from the requested start date (for example: July 1, 2023 – June 30, 2026).
 Sometimes the dates of the job appointment do not match the requested H-1B dates (for example, when the employee has already begun the job with another visa status).

 Departments may wish to obtain the H-1B approval for as long a timeframe as possible to avoid paying the costs associated with annual H-1B renewals, if the position is expected to continue.
 This must be weighed against the possibility that the employee will not perform satisfactorily or the funding for the position will not continue.

-It is essential to note that the employer may be responsible for the reasonable costs of return transportation of the H-1B employee to their last place of foreign residence if the employee is dismissed for any reason by the employer before the end date on the H-1B Approval Notice.
+The employer may be responsible for the reasonable costs of return transportation of the H-1B employee to their last place of foreign residence if the employee is dismissed for any reason by the employer before the end date on the H-1B Approval Notice.
 As part of the application process, the department signifies an understanding of these conditions by signing a Certification Statement and agrees that the department shall provide the necessary costs of return transportation should this situation occur.